rclone/rclone/MANUAL.md

 Bandwidth limits only apply to the data transfer.
 They don't apply to the bandwidth of the directory listings etc.

-Note that the units are Bytes/s not Bits/s.
+Note that the units are Bytes/s, not Bits/s.
 Typically connections are measured in Bits/s - to convert divide by 8.
-For example let's say you have a 10 Mbit/s connection and you wish rclone to use half of it
+For example, let's say you have a 10 Mbit/s connection and you wish rclone to use half of it
 - 5 Mbit/s.
 This is 5/8 = 0.625MByte/s so you would use a `--bwlimit
 0.625M` parameter for rclone.

+On Unix systems (Linux, MacOS, …) the bandwidth limiter can be toggled by sending a `SIGUSR2` signal to rclone.
+This allows to remove the limitations of a long running rclone transfer and to restore it back to the value specified with `--bwlimit` quickly when needed.
+Assuming there is only one rclone instance running, you can toggle the limiter like this:

+    kill -SIGUSR2 $(pidof rclone)

 ### --buffer-size=SIZE ###

 Use this sized buffer to speed up file transfers.
 Each `--transfer` will use this much memory for buffering.

-Set to 0 to disable the buffering for the minimum memory use.
+Set to 0 to disable the buffering for the minimum memory usage.

 ### --checkers=N ###

 The number of checkers to run in parallel.
 Checkers do the equality checking of files during a sync.
-For some storage systems (eg s3, swift, dropbox) this can take a significant amount of time so they are run in parallel.
+For some storage systems (eg S3, Swift, Dropbox) this can take a significant amount of time so they are run in parallel.

 The default is to run 8 checkers in parallel.